Nolan Ryan: Texas Rangers president and CEO (2008–2013)

 In February 2008, the Rangers hired Ryan as team president.
 After the 2009 season, Ryan and Chuck Greenberg submitted a bid to purchase the Rangers from owner Tom Hicks.
-At midnight on August 5, 2010, the Ryan/Greenberg group, Rangers Baseball Express, was announced as the winners of the final auction to purchase the Rangers, after final approval from Major League Baseball.
+At midnight on August 5, 2010, the Ryan/Greenberg group, Rangers Baseball Express, was announced as the winner of the final auction to purchase the Rangers, after final approval from Major League Baseball.
 The final cash bid to purchase the franchise was $385 million.
 The opposing high bidder was Dallas Mavericks owner Mark Cuban.
 Greenberg became managing general partner and CEO, while Ryan remained as team president.

 Greenberg left the group in March 2011, reportedly due to a philosophical clash with Ryan.
 Ryan was immediately named as CEO while keeping the title of president.
 Although Texas oil magnates Ray Davis and Bob Simpson served as co-chairmen and held larger stakes, Ryan became the undisputed head of the franchise, with Davis and Simpson serving mostly as senior consultants.

 Ryan was named the Dallas–Fort Worth's 2012 CEO of the Year by Southern Methodist University's Cox School of Business.

 During the baseball owners' meetings in Scottsdale, Arizona, on March 1, 2013, the Rangers announced that general manager Jon Daniels would add president of baseball operations to his title.
 Rick George was promoted to president of business operations.
 Ryan's title was changed simply to CEO, but he remained operating head of the franchise; both Daniels and George reported to him.
 On October 17, 2013, Ryan announced that he was stepping down as Rangers CEO effective October 31, 2013.